qooxdoo/qooxdoo/docs/tutorial/twitter/tutorial-part-8.md

 ## Requirements

-Finally, let's take a quick look at test requirements frame_apps_testrunner.md#requirements.
+Finally, let's take a quick look at test requirements.
 This is a way to define preconditions that must be satisfied before a test can be run.
 If a requirement isn't met, the test will be skipped (and marked as such in the Testrunner GUI).
 Common requirements are: